Fenrisulfr-33/json-db-maker/README.md

   Date: June 8th, 2022

   Deleted the hard_rewrites as it will no longer be neccessary everything will always be coded instead of manual.
 Removed freeCodeCampCheerio example as it was there for the 02-web_scrapper which is just another rewrite.
 In next update I will remove all jsons that are not the most current build as you can run the specific code file if you wish to see old json builds.

+  Date: June 24th, 2022

+  Removed some json files that were previously kept so you could see the flow of changes between them.
+However in order to download this project you would be downloading very massive json files that arennt still used.
+If you want get this to run properly you would have to run each of the re_writes on your local.
+I will add a script for this in the future and maybe delete all json from this project and just require the script to be run on initial download.

+  Date: June 27th, 2022

+  Abilities initial rewrite added.
+Datafetcher function added for abilities.
+Needs rewrite for all other functions.

 ---